Genuinely nonlocal sets with smallest cardinality: Pure hypothetical states: existence of genuinely nonlocal sets of three

-\emph{Genuinely (strongly) nonlocal sets of three states.} Owing to Lemma 1 and also the definition of strong nonlocality, any genuinely nonlocal set of three states must also be strongly nonlocal.
-Since any two orthogonal states are always locally distinguishable, they cannot be genuinely nonlocal.
-It's then natural to consider the existence of three genuinely nonlocal states in multipartite systems.
-Actually, this seems so improbable that few of us would ever be curious about it.
-By definition, genuine nonlocality is much stronger than local indistinguishability, especially when a large number of subsystems are considered.
-In the scenarios of large $N$, most but few, which means a high proportion of the subsystems can join to access the global information encoded in the set.
-Hence, to manifest nonlocality, it seems necessary that a large numner of states are required.
-At least, it seems impossible that a constant number of states suffices as $N$ grows.
-Recently in \cite{Li23}, Li and Wang proved that in system $(\mathbb{C}^d)^{\otimes N}$, any genuinely nonlocal set constructed through the TOPLM technique must have cardinality no smaller than $d^{N-1} + 1$.
-The work \cite{xiong2024} challenged the effectiveness of this technique by showing the existence of $d+1$ genuinely nonlocal GHZ states in $(\mathbb{C}^d)^{\otimes N}$.
-However, to achieve such a cardinality ``$d+1$'', the local dimension $d$ itself need to be sufficiently large.
-In fact, the necessary $d$ there scales exponentially about $N$ as it grows.
-In \cite{Li21}, the authors also consider this problem.
-They presented genuinely nonlocal sets of product states with cardinality scaling linearly about $N$.
+Since any two orthogonal pure states are locally distinguishable, genuinely nonlocal sets must have cardinality at least three.
+It's then natural to ask whether genuinely nonlocal sets of three exist in $N$-partite systems.
+At first sight, this seems somewhat improbable as genuine nonlocality is by definition much stronger than local indistinguishability, especially when a large number of subsystems are considered -- a large proportion $1-\frac1N$ of the subsystems can join to access the information encoded in the set.
+To manifest genuine nonlocality, it seems necessary that a large number of states are required.
+Notably, it was recently proved in \cite{Li23} that any genuinely nonlocal set which is raised with the TOPLM technique in $(\mathbb{C}^d)^{\otimes N}$ must have cardinality at least $d^{N-1}+1$.
+The work \cite{xiong2024} challenged the effectiveness of this technique by showing the existence of $d+1$ genuinely nonlocal GHZ states in system $(\mathbb{C}^d)^{\otimes N}$.
+However, to achieve such a cardinality ``$d+1$'', the local dimension $d$ there needs to be sufficiently large as $N$ grows.
+In \cite{Li21}, genuinely nonlocal sets of product states in $(\mathbb{C}^d)^{\otimes N}$ for $d \geq 3$ was constructed while the cardinality scales linearly in $N$.
+By all means, it seems unlikely that a constant number of states suffice considering that $N$ can be arbitrarily large and that there are $2^{N-1}-1$ bipartitions being considered.

-In this work, inspired by the analyses in \cite{xiong2024}, we show a somewhat surprising result: in $(\mathbb{C}^2)^{\otimes N}$ with arbitrarily large $N$, there exist three orthongal quantum states that are not perfectly distinguishable across any bipartition of the subsystems.
-Namely, the three $N$-partite states are genuinely nonlocal, and thereby also strongly nonlocal.
-Since $(\mathbb{C}^2)^{\otimes N}$ can be embedded into any $N$-product Hilbert space, there exist three genuinely (strongly) nonlocal quantum states in any $N$-partite system.
+In what follows, however, it is shown that such seemingly improbable sets exist.
+More explicitly, we show that genuinely nonlocal sets of three exist in $N$-qubit systems $(\mathbb{C}^2)^{\otimes N}$.
+Since $(\mathbb{C}^2)^{\otimes N}$ can be embedded into any $N$-product Hilbert space, genuinely nonlocal sets of three also exist in any $N$-partite systems.